certifaction/cli/docs/guides/getting-started-cli.md

 ---
-title: Getting Started with the CLI
+title: Getting Started with Certifaction CLI
+description: How to use Certifaction command line interface to igitally sign highly confidential documents
 ---

 # Getting Started with the CLI